schwab-lab/annotateCSF/Readme.md

 (4) Click on *"II. c.
 Choose idents.tsv"* and select a tsv-file containing a sample identifier for each sequence.
 Of course, you can again chose the provided sample [file](test_data/idents_csf.tsv).
-The file shall have the following format:
+The file shall have the following format*:
 | Idents		|	  |
 |-----------------------|---------|
 | AAACCTGAGCATGGCA-1_2	| Donor_1 |
 | AAACGGGAGGTTACCT-1_2	| Donor_1 |
 | TTTGTCATCAGATAAG-1_22	| Donor_2 |
 | TTTGTCATCGGAGGTA-1_22	| Donor_2 |

+* Please note, that in all tsv-files only ONE header column may be present! aCSF will not operate with two header columns.

 ## 7. Map labels from reference- to query dataset
 When you have selected all necessary files, please click on *"III.
 Run mapping"*.